emqx/emqx-docs/en_US/data-integration/data-bridge-kinesis.md

    docker exec -it localstack bash
    ```

-2. Create a stream named **my_stream** with only one shard:
+2. Create a stream named `my_stream` with only one shard:

    ```bash
    awslocal kinesis create-stream --stream-name "my_stream" --shard-count 1
    ```

+## Create a Connector

+This section demonstrates how to create a Connector to connect the Sink to the Amazon Kinesis Data Streams service.

+1. Enter the EMQX Dashboard and click **Integration** -> **Connectors**.
+2. Click **Create** in the top right corner of the page.
+3. On the **Create Connector** page, select **Amazon Kinesis** and then click **Next**.
+4. In the **Configuration** step, configure the following information:
+   - Enter the connector name, which should be a combination of upper and lower case letters and numbers, for example: `my_kinesis`.
+   - **Amazon Kinesis Endpoint**: Enter the [Endpoint](https://docs.aws.amazon.com/general/latest/gr/ak.html) for the Kinesis service.
+If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), input `http://localhost:4566`.
+   - **AWS Access Key ID**: Enter the [Access key ID](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
+If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), enter any value.
+   - **AWS Secret Access Key**: Enter the [secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
+If using [LocalStack](#emulate-amazon-kinesis-data-streams-locally), enter any value.
+5. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the Amazon Kinesis Data Streams service.
+6. Click the **Create** button at the bottom to complete the creation of the connector.
+In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules and Sink to specify the data to be forwarded to Amazon Kinesis.
+For detailed steps, see [Create a Rule with Amazon Kinesis Sink](#create-a-rule-with-amazon-kinesis-sink).

-## Create Rule for Amazon Kinesis Sinks
+## Create a Rule with Amazon Kinesis Sink

-This section demonstrates how to create a rule to specify the data to be saved into Amazon Kinesis and add the action triggered by the rule.
+This section demonstrates how to create a rule for processing messages from the source MQTT topic `t/#`  and streaming the processed results to the Amazon data stream `my_stream` through an action with configured Sink.

 1. Go to EMQX Dashboard, click **Integration** -> **Rules**.

 2. Click **Create** on the top right corner of the page.

-3. Input `my_rule` as the rule ID.
+3. Enter `my_rule` as the rule ID.

 4. Set the rules in the **SQL Editor**.
 If you want to save the MQTT messages under topic `t/#` to Amazon Kinesis Data Streams, you can use the SQL syntax below.